 Rezoning Application Addendum #1

 Comprehensive Plan Analysis OFFICE LISE ONLY

 The applicant is asked to analyze the impact of the rezoning request and its consistency with the Comprehensive Plan.
 The applicant is also asked to explain how the rezoning request is reasonable and in the public interest.
 OFFICE USE ONLY Rezoning case #

 Statement of Consistency

-Provide brief statements regarding whether the rezoning request is consistent with the future land use designation, the urban form map, and any applicable policies contained within the 2030 Comprehensive Plan.
+Provide brief statements regarding whether the rezoning request is consister designation, the urban form map, and any applicable policies contained within

 Public Benefits

 Provide brief statements explaining how the rezoning request is reasonable a and in the public interest.